 ComBat by itself is not good enough to retain biological variability

-We have shown that the ComBat approach can significantly alleviate batch effect in the mega-dataset (Figure 6).
+We have shown that ComBat can significantly alleviate batch effect in the mega-dataset (Figure 6).
 This result has been widely proven in many studies.
 For example, Chen et al found ComBat to outperform 5 other programs designed for batch effect correction (distance-weighted discrimination, support vector machines, mean-centering, surrogate variable analysis and Ratio_G) in multiple metrics [15].
 Thus, the superior batch effect correction of ComBat is certain.
 However, due to its subpar ability in preserving biological signal, it does not fare well at reproducing similar significant gene sets (Figure 9), thus making the ComBat-only method an unreliable data pre-processing approach for subsequent feature-based mega-analysis.